thisissoon/standups-backend/README.md

 $ npm test
 ```

 Drops test database if exists, creates new database, runs migrations and executes Dredd.
-Dredd runs the fixtures, spins up the server and tests the APIs responses to each of the requests in the API docs are as expected.
+Dredd runs the fixtures, spins up the server and tests that the APIs responses to each of the requests in the API docs are as expected.

 ### Configuration